-Latest NewsThe park is open for walk- and bike-in access only.
-The parking lot is closed.
+Latest NewsThe park is open with very limited parking and trails are open.
 Please practice social distancing and remain at least 6 feet apart from other visitors.

 The historic ranch property offers solitude, groves of mature eucalyptus and a rich assortment of wildlife.
 With the addition of Rancho Raymundo at the east boundary, park property extends from Higgins Purisima Road in the west to Skyline Boulevard in the east.

 The park is on the San Mateo Coast near Half Moon Bay, just over a mile south of the intersection of Highways 1 and 92.

 Turn east off Highway 1 onto Higgins-Purisima Road and immediately continue straight onto Higgins Canyon Road (past the fire station).
 Proceed just over 1.5 miles to the park.
 A small graveled parking area is located on the left (Murray Ranch Road on GPS) a short distance from the entrance to the park.

 An old ranch road winds its way alongside Mills Creek for about 1 mile to a 1930s bungalow that serves as a park residence.
 At this point the trail veers off the road and bends down to cross the creek allowing the visitor to look back in time while viewing the Mills Barn and surrounding outbuildings.
 Continuing on the road beyond the barn the valley narrows between steep, chaparral-covered hills.
 The walking is good for an additional mile above the barn past the wooden tanks supplying water for the park residence, then the trail fades away into the dense growth of stinging nettles, poison oak and coyote brush.Horseback Riding

 Horses may use the gravel road.Wildlife viewing

 Broad-handed moles, badgers, and coyotes are found in the area.

 Fees and Passes